Video shutter angle estimation using optical flow and linear blur: Experiments and evaluation

 Finding a suitable dataset was difficult, as the exposure time data is often erased from video clip metadata or not saved by the video camera at all.
 Many popular video datasets such as GoPro \cite{Nah_2017_CVPR} or DeepVideoDeblurring Dataset \cite{su2017deep} are either stripped of this information or are available as individual frames, converted post-capture with camera details unavailable.

 The largest public dataset containing exposure time data for every video clip is the Beam-Splitter Dataset (BSD) \cite{zhong2020efficient}.
 The Beam-Splitter Dataset consists of pairs of identical videoclips captured with different exposure settings by 2 independently controlled cameras.
 Due to the framerate $f$ being known, we are able to calculate the ground-truth of $\alpha$ for each videoclip.
 We test on the full 600-videoclip dataset.
 Exposure parameters for each subset are in \cref{tab:bsd1}.
+There are 100 videoclips in each distinct subset.
 We used this dataset for quantitative testing as well as qualitative results on well-performing video clips and failure cases.